GDSGlasgow/GDSGlasgow.github.io/_projects/mapaction.md

 ---
 MapAction is a non-governmental organisation that specialises in providing mapping for humanitarian emergencies.

-For more information, please see: [https://mapaction.org/](https://mapaction.org/)
+For more information, please visit: [https://mapaction.org/](https://mapaction.org/)